For Old Time's Sake Part 1 Of 3

 June reached in her pocket and pulled out the Thunder Badge, handing it to the woman.

-The lady took it and examined it before pulling out a long, white, lightly humming, electronic tube with a yellow, glowing top and waved it over the badge.
-She put away the tube and typed for a couple of minutes on the keyboard before finally handing June her badge back and turned to me expectantly.
+The lady took it and examined it before pulling out a long, white, lightly humming, electronic tube with a yellow, glowing top and waved it over the Badge.
+She put away the tube and typed for a moment on the keyboard before handing June her Badge back and turned to me expectantly.

-"Oh!"
+“Oh!”
 I exclaimed, and fumbled around for my Pokedex.
-It wasn't in my jeans.
+It wasn’t in my jeans.
 My heart began to beat hard.
 Oh, no, I thought in a panic, digging through my jacket pockets.
-I'm screwed.
-I'm so stupid.
-This is all June's fault for not inform- "Aha!"
-I cried out happily as I checked the pocket inside of my jacket and gratefully pulled out the Pokedex, squeezing it tightly, and then handing it to the woman.
+I’m screwed.
+I’m so stupid.
+This is all June’s fault for not infor- “Aha!”
+I burst out happily as I checked the pocket inside of my jacket and gratefully pulled out the Pokedex, squeezing it tightly, and then handed it to the woman.